 The Aviation Maintenance programs are approved by the Federal Aviation Administration (FAA) and meet the requirements established in the Code of Federal Regulations, Title 14, Chapter 1, Subchapter H, Part 147.
 These programs are designed to teach students entry-level technical skills in airframe and powerplant.
 Successful completion qualifies the graduates to take the written, oral and practical tests with the Federal Aviation Administration for the Mechanic's Certificate with both Airframe and Powerplant Ratings.
 The skills and information taught in the program are applicable to other maintenance industries and professions as well as aviation; therefore, certification is not required upon graduation.
 Obtaining an A&P certificate is encouraged and provides additional options should you choose to pursue certification.
-The general education courses in the associate degree program enhance the students' background and intellectual proficiency.
+General education courses provide students with foundational information of diverse subject matter, fostering critical thinking and communication skills.